What to Consider When Choosing Blown-In Mineral-Wool Insulation

-Architect and energy pro Steve Baczek assesses the superiority of mineral wool over dense-pack cellulose insulation.
+Architect and energy-efficiency expert Steve Baczek explains the performance and installation differences between blown-in mineral wool and dense-pack cellulose insulation.

 Steve Baczek, an architect specializing in energy-efficient construction, replies: Keith, thanks for your interest.
 I have used blown mineral wool for a number of insulation installations.
 I can’t speak to the availability or application of other brands, but my experiences with American Rockwool have been positive.
 The advantages over dense-pack cellulose are a slightly higher R-value (R-4.1 compared to about R-3.6), it won’t support mold growth, and fire resistance.
 In chatting with the insulation installer, I was told he likes it because it doesn’t need to be dense-packed like cellulose.
 This reduces the fuss involved with the attachment of the netting, as well as the overall amount of material required.